Need to talk? Call 1800 882 436.

 Blended family rules & boundaries | Raising Children Network

-Family rules and boundaries can be tricky in a blended family.
-Give children time to get used to things, and try to work together with your partner on rules.
+When family rules work well, they can help blended families get along.
+Give children time to get used to rules and work together with your partner on rules.

 Read more on raisingchildren.net.au website